 Along with this change, Google will start to use more information from indexed apps as a factor when ranking search results for users that are signed-in and have the app installed.

 It is apparent that the mobile-friendly roll out will be taken seriously on websites, essentially saying you are either mobile-friendly or not, there are no degrees of mobile-friendliness in this algorithm.

 How do I know if my website complies?

 You may have noticed that mobile-friendly websites in search results now include a mobile-friendly label under the website.
-If you’re unsure if your website complies with the new mobile-friendly algorithm changes, Google have launched a Mobile Friendly Test Tool which provides insight on changes you can make to your website.
+If you’re unsure if your website complies with the new mobile-friendly algorithm changes, Google has launched a Mobile Friendly Test Tool which provides insight on changes you can make to your website.

-Google have also provided a detailed guide on steps to take to ensure your website is mobile friendly.
+Google have also provided a detailed guide on steps to take to ensure your website is mobile-friendly.